Wilwyn

-Wilwyn (foaled 1948 in England) was a Thoroughbred racehorse and sire.
+Wilwyn (foaled 1948 in England) was a gunThoroughbred racehorse and sire.

 Background

 Wilwyn was sired by Pink Flower, a son of one of Germany's great runners, Oleander, a three-time winner of the Grosser Preis von Baden and a two-time winner of the Grosser Preis von Berlin.
 His dam, Saracen, was a daughter of Federico Tesio's outstanding Italian runner, Donatello.